Table of Contents

 Lion’s Mane helps:

-• Nerve Growth Factor.
-Lion’s Mane Mushroom prevents and treats nerve damage in the brain.
-Once past the blood-brain barrier, Lion’s Mane stimulates enzyme production that release Nerve Growth Factor (NGF).
+- Nerve Growth Factor.
+Lion’s Mane Mushroom helps prevent and treat nerve damage in the brain.
+Once past the blood-brain barrier, Lion’s Mane stimulates the production of enzymes that release Nerve Growth Factor (NGF).
 Nerve regeneration helps relieve neurodegenerative disease symptoms such as Alzheimer’s, dementia, and Parkinson’s Disease.

-• Neurogenesis.
+- Neurogenesis.
 Lion’s Mane stimulates the repair and creation of neurons.
-Boosting neurotransmitters and signaling that effects memory, learning, recall, and mood.
+Boosting neurotransmitters and signaling that affect memory, learning, recall, and mood.

-• Brain Optimization.
+- Brain Optimization.
 Lion’s Mane helps eliminate brain fog.
 Restoring memory and mental alertness.
 And improves anxiety and depression symptoms.

-Lion’s Mane (Hericium erinaceus) is a medicinal mushroom proven to benefit the brain, nerves and immune system.
+Lion’s Mane (Hericium erinaceus) is a medicinal mushroom proven to benefit the brain, nerves, and immune system.

 Unlike other mushrooms sporting a cap and stem, Lion’s Mane has long, flowing, white tendrils.
 Resembling a lion’s mane.
-Other names include Monkey’s Head, Bearded Tooth, Pom Pom Blanc, Hedgehog Mushroom and Satyr’s Beard.
+Other names include Monkey’s Head, Bearded Tooth, Pom Pom Blanc, Hedgehog Mushroom, and Satyr’s Beard.

 As a nootropic, Lion’s Mane has been shown to be particularly effective in stimulating Nerve Growth Factor (NGF) in the brain.